University of Houston, Moores School of Music, Houston TX

 Matthew Dion 24, is a native of Somerset Massachusetts and a M.M. candidate in Organ Performance at the University of Houston’s Moores School of Music where he studies organ with Daryl Robinson.

 Matthew received his Bachelor of Music degree in Organ and a Minor in Music History at the Oberlin Conservatory of Music in Oberlin OH where he studied organ with Dr. Jonathan Moyer, James David Christie, and Arvid Gast.

-Some notable performance venues include; Old West Church, Boston MA, Kings Chapel, Boston MA, Village Church UCC, Wellesley MA, Grace Episcopal Church, Providence RI, Saint Anne's Church and Shrine, Fall River MA, Saint Mary's Church, Newport RI, Saint Stanislaus Church, Cleveland OH, Trinity Lutheran Church, Cleveland OH, Church of the Covenant, Cleveland OH, and Olmsted Community Church, Olmsted Falls OH.
+Matthew performs as a solo organist throughout the United States.
+Some notable performance venues include; National City Christian Church, Washington DC, Old West Church, Boston MA, Kings Chapel, Boston MA, Village Church UCC, Wellesley MA, Grace Episcopal Church, Providence RI, Saint Anne's Church and Shrine, Fall River MA, Saint Mary's Church, Newport RI, Saint Stanislaus Church, Cleveland OH, Trinity Lutheran Church, Cleveland OH, Church of the Covenant, Cleveland OH, and Olmsted Community Church, Olmsted Falls OH.

 Matthew is a 2019 winner of the Audrey Mollard Scholarship for Organ from the Tuesday Musical Association in Akron OH.
 He is also a 2019 Second prize winner of the AGO RCYO/Quimby Organ Competition (chapter round) held in Boston Massachusetts.

 In his spare time, Matthew enjoys traveling, cooking, eating at his favorite restaurants, going on rollercoasters, spending time with his partner Anne, and walking his dog, an English Cocker Spaniel named Elizabeth.